i-doit/knowledge-base/docs/en/installation/i-doit-virtual-eval-appliance/upgrade-virtual-appliance-debian-9.md

 sudo systemctl restart apache2.service
 ```

-Changes to the configuration files are not necessary.
+Changes to the configuration files are not necessary.<br>
 Also the DBMS MariaDB has to be adapted:

 ```shell